TOPLLab/mio/README.md

 The MIO debugger is a first of its kind multiverse debugger designed for debugging WebAssembly programs on the WARDuino virtual machine.

 ## Building
 MIO uses the Gradle build system.
 To build a jar you can simply run `./gradlew fatjar`.
-The debugger can then be started using `java -jar wardbg.jar` in the `build/libs` directory.
+The debugger can then be started using `java -jar mio.jar` in the `build/libs` directory.
+To run MIO you will need Java 22 or higher.

 > [!IMPORTANT]
 > Before running the debugger you will need to create a configuration as specified below.